-- Ideal: intuitive programming model (i.e., sequential consistency) and high-performance - Not that easy ☺ - Idea: Relax some constraints, but allow the programmer to enforce them from specific portions of the code - Some possible relaxations (different memory locations): - Relax W→R: Reads may be reordered with older writes to different locations but not with older writes to the same location (x86) - Relax $W \rightarrow W$: Writes can be reordered with other writes - Relax $R \rightarrow W$: Writes can be reordered with older reads - A consistency model is identified by a set of contraint
+- Ideal: intuitive programming model (i.e., sequential consistency) and high-performance - Not that easy - Idea: Relax some constraints, but allow the programmer to enforce them from specific portions of the code - Some possible relaxations (different memory locations): - Relax W->R: Reads may be reordered with older writes to different locations but not with older writes to the same location (x86) - Relax W->W: Writes can be reordered with other writes - Relax R->W: Writes can be reordered with older reads - A consistency model is identified by a set of constraints a) For the following executions traces, either provide a sequentially consistent interleaving or show that this does not exist.
+W(var, val) indicates the write of the value val to the variable var.
+R(var, val) indicates a read.
+Assume that all the variables are initially set to 0.
+Justify your answer!
+(10p)